se7en00/scss-demo/README.txt

-THIS IS WEB PACK TEST
+THIS IS WEB PACK Demo
+Just for practice webpack scss.